zkhechadoorian/NYC-LL84-Benchmarking/README.md

   * Gradient Boosting
   * K-Nearest Neighbors (KNN)

-* Each model's performance was compared using Mean Absolute Error (MAE), and Gradient Boosting emerged as the best-performing model.
+* Each model's performance was compared using Mean Absolute Error (MAE), Mean Squared Error (MSE), and Huber Loss.
+Gradient Boosting and Random Forest emerged as the best-performing models using default hyperparameter settings.
+Their performance was similar, so we chose to go forward with Gradient Boosting by improving it with hyperparameter optimization.

 # Part 3: Model Optimization and Validation
 **Run jupyter notebook for the Part 3 `notebooks/machine_learning_part3.ipynb`**

-In the final notebook, you focused on optimizing and validating the best-performing model from Part 2 (Gradient Boosting):
+In the final notebook, you focused on optimizing and validating the chosen model from Part 2 (Gradient Boosting):

 ## 1. Hyperparameter Tuning